Mental Wealth First

 In December 2017, we pledged a commitment to make mental wealth - the health and wellbeing of our community - a strategic priority.
 This means that it will inform all of our strategies and operations.
 It will play a core part in shaping the University’s future as we look to define our path to 2030 for our students, staff and partners.

 Our new Mental Wealth First strategy sets out how we will support students and staff with all areas of university life and looks at ways to make sure the experience is positive for them, providing an environment in which they are able to thrive.
 We also want people to know that it’s okay not to feel okay and make it easy for them to get the help they need, when they need it, in a way that suits them.

 Services and support

-We have more than 200 different services and activities at the University related to mental health and wellbeing.
+We have more than 200 different services and activities at the University that are related to mental health and wellbeing.
 These services include workshops, counselling support and drop-in sessions.
-We offer a range of 24/7 support for students including an out of hours senior on-call support team, Nightline – a phone-based student-to-student support service, and Kooth Student – a free, anonymous, online platform offering advice and forums.
+We offer a range of 24/7 support for students including an out-of-hours senior on-call support team, and Kooth Student – a free, anonymous, online platform offering advice and forums.